 Sysco Dividend Stock Analysis

-Eating is about as essential as it gets.
-And I like to fill my dividend stock investment portfolio with essential product and service companies.
+And, I like to fill my dividend stock investment portfolio with companies that provide essential products and services.

 Sysco is a global leader in selling, marketing and distributing food and non-food products.
 Their primary customers are restaurants, healthcare facilities, educational institutions, and lodging establishments.

 The company is comprised of four business groups:

 US Broadline is the largest.
 It distributes a full line of food and non-food products to independent restaurants, chain restaurants, healthcare institutions and educational facilities across the US.

 Specialty meets the needs of customers looking for unique and differentiated produce, meat or seafood products.

 International supports customer’s food and non-food product needs in 90 different countries around the world outside of the US.